 The night before they were to board the train to Hogwarts, he had a strange dream:

-Harry found himself in the room where he first found the Mirror of Erised.
-The mirror stood there like before and with curiosity, he went up to the mirror.
+Harry found himself in the room where he first discovered the Mirror of Erised.
+The mirror stood there like before, and with curiosity, he went up to the mirror.
 He stood before the mirror, watching the reflection and found himself looking back.
-His feature as Harry Potter then melted into one Harry Snape, the son of Lily and Severus and his parents stood behind him, their faces held humbled pride.
+His feature as Harry Potter then melted into Harry Snape, the son of Lily and Severus and his parents stood behind him, their faces held humbled pride.

-Then suddenly, the mirror fogged up and he found himself moving toward the surface and it rippled around him, transporting somewhere else beyond the glass.
-The landscape was fogged and then began to fade and he recognized the scenery to be on Hogwart's ground, the courtyard with rose garden.
-The ground was blanked with snow and the garden was lit up with fairies lights, giving off beautiful idyllic scenery.
-Music unfamiliar to his ears was playing softly and he turned around, searching what he assumed he needed to see.
+Then suddenly, the mirror fogged up, and he found himself moving toward the surface, and it rippled around him, transporting somewhere else beyond the glass.
+The landscape was fogged and then began to fade, and he recognized the scenery to be on Hogwarts' ground, the courtyard with rose garden.
+The field blanked with snow, and the garden was lit up with fairies' light, giving off the beautiful idyllic scenery.
+Music unfamiliar to his ears was playing softly, and he turned around, searching what he assumed he needed to see.

 There, a couple danced together in the clearing.
-He walked up slowly, trying to see who the couple were and gasped softly as he recognized a younger Severus and his mother, happily dancing.
+Harry walked up slowly, trying to see who the couple were and softly gasped as he recognized a younger Severus and his mother, happily dancing.

 He watched them dance to the soft music for a while, a smile upon his lips.
-Then, the fog descended down and the couple transformed into different people.
-He narrowed his eyes, trying to see who were dancing, but the fog was obscuring his vision.
-The boy had pale blond hair, tied back and the girl had long raven tresses and he couldn't see who they were.
+Then, the fog descended and the couple transformed into different people.
+He narrowed his eyes, trying to see who was dancing, but the fog was obscuring his vision.
+The boy had pale blond hair, tied back, and the girl had long raven tresses, and he couldn't see who they were.
 But what remained with him when he woke was the emotion he had felt in the dream was love and desire that ran deep that he couldn't shake.

-Blearily waking up to Ron's yelling at him to get up and get ready.
-The dream remained in his mind like a memory and he couldn't help but think of it through the day and nearly entire train ride.
+Groggily, he woke up to Ron's yelling at him to get up and get ready.
+The dream remained in his mind like a memory, and he couldn't help but think of it through the day and nearly entire train ride.